sslcommerz/SSLCommerz-GoodlayersHotel/README.md

 Goodlayers Hotel Plugin
 -------------------------------------------------
+*** Note: A HOTEL ROOM Plugin To Use With Goodlayers Theme (This plugin functionality might not working properly on another theme)
 1. Download plugin from github.
 2. Install plugin.
-** Note: A HOTEL ROOM Plugin to Use with Good layers Theme
 3. After successfully installation of plugin, you will get Hotel Option.
 4. Go to Hotel Option->General Option, Select Instant Payment Method-> SSLCommerz
 5. After completion previous step, Go to Hotel Option->SSLcommerz tab.